 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

-A close friend just released from the hospital with a first experience with diverticulitis.
-Does excessive drinking of beer over the course of many years and smoking of cig (2 1/2 packs a day) contribute to diverticulits?
-If your diet were curved but you continued to smoke and drink in the same fashion prior to being hospitalized, wouldn`t in fact the diverticulitis be affected again?
+A close friend was just released from the hospital with diverticulitis.
+Does excessive drinking of beer over the course of many years and cigarette smoking (2 1/2 packs a day) contribute to diverticulits?
+If your diet was changed but you continued to smoke and drink in the same fashion prior to being hospitalized, wouldn`t that affect diverticulitis?

 There is no evidence to suggest that smoking or alcohol consumption will cause diverticulitis.
 Diverticular change in the sigmoid colon is the result of a diet chronically low in insoluble fiber, which ultimately causes compacted firm desiccated stool.
 Unhealthy habits, like smoking and drinking alcohol to excess, don't go hand in hand with healthy diets in most cases.
 So, curbing these habits while promoting a healthy diet high in fiber and water will be the most beneficial.

 Professor of Surgery